almightynassar/almighty-rpg-manager/src/assets/md/faq.md

 # FAQ

+## What's the Sundering?

+The Sundering was the monumental event where the Gauld fashioned the Shadowrealm and permenantly left Mid-Realm.
+Common mythology tells that the Gauld did this because they were too proud to accept defeat at the hands of the [gods](#/cosmology/deities) and their monsters, and so sulked and took their toys with them.
+Other myths state that the gods played dirty and created a genocidal virus that would have wiped out the Gauld, and so the Gauld escaped to the Shadowrealm to ensure their survival.
+The exact truth is hard to determine, since the Gauld in the Shadowrealm are notoriously obtuse.

+The fact is that the Sundering left only Gauldish technology, monsters and the Forged behind.
+The new sentient races entered a Terrea that was already developed, and used this to jumpstart their civilisiation in less than 500 years.

 ## What's the deal with religion on Terrea?

+There is only one dominate religion on Terrea, but there are many branches of doctrine (and levels of belief).
+The only common theme is that if the [gods](#/cosmology/deities) of Terrea exist then they do not interfere with mortal affairs, or at least do not provide tangible and objective evidence of their existence.
+Believers surmise that the gods have resolved to butt out of mortal affairs after the Sundering, while non-believers claim that the absence of evidence is proof enough.

-The [Gods](#/cosmology/deities) of Terrea act based on their whims, and are less concerned with morality or concepts of good and evil.
-Mortals simply try to appease the Gods to avoid their ire, and occassionally petition their favour for a good harvest or some other boon.
-The Gods rarely intefere in the lives of mortals.
+In short, mortals simply try to appease the gods to avoid their ire and occassionally petition their favour for a good harvest or some other boon.
+There are also some cults and "prophets" that claim that they have met the divine, but their influence is generally localised to a specific area.

 ## What about magic?